jtpgames/Regression-Analysis_Workload-Characterization/ReadMe.md

     --help          Show this message and exit.

+### Example
+After creating a training database, it is placed in the `db` folder of the ML_ETL project by default.
+Run this command to create a predictive model for this specific training database.
+`python RegressionAnalysis.py ../ML_ETL/db/trainingdata_2024-05-24.db`

 ### How to choose the predictive model to create
 1. Locate the line `target_model: tuple[str, BaseEstimator] = estimators[1]` in the file `ResultComparer.py`.
 2. Change the index to the desired model: 0 = Ridge Regression, 1 = Decision Tree Regression.